The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 This is your moment to seize the day and get that perfect shot for Instagram so have your camera ready!
 A portrait of you soaring above the Swiss Alps is the perfect souvenir from your 2 weeks in Switzerland.

-Arriving to Lugano
+Arriving at Lugano

 Driving time: 1 hour and 20 minutes (78 km/48 miles) from Swing the World Nara to Lugano

-It takes roughly around 1.5 hours to reach Lugano from Cancori and unfortunately you’ll have to take the same mountain road you drove up on.
+It takes roughly around 1.5 hours to reach Lugano from Cancori and unfortunately, you’ll have to take the same mountain road you drove up on.
 Try to leave the swings before it gets dark as it’s really challenging to drive down during the night!

 Lugano is an interesting mix of Swiss and Mediterranean influences so if you want to explore the culture and food then you might prefer to stay in the town center.
 Alternatively, there are lots of appealing hotels dotted along the lakeside further out of town.